rwxrob/zet/docs/2343/README.md

 ## What is keto diet's main effect is simply from removing fructose?

 I have a theory that the reason all the ketogenic diets work for so many is quite simply because they stop eating fructose, period.
-Wouldn't that be a strange coincidence.
+Wouldn't that be a strange coincidence?
 This is particularly possible since so many foods have high-fructose corn syrup in them---the single deadliest sugar on the planet responsible for more deaths indirectly than any other food ingredient.